azzielena/Cones-Detection-and-BEV-reconstruction/README.md

 In our project we focused on the creation of a neural network with the aim of reconstructing the roadway starting from the position of the blue and yellow cones in world coordinates that delimit its boundaries.

-**Initial Input**:Some files containing the (x, y) coordinates of yellow and blue cones collected from a given frame.
+**Initial Input**: Some files containing the (x, y) coordinates of yellow and blue cones collected from a given frame.

 **Goal**: Reconstruction of roadway boundaries and the centerline